PanosAntonatos-ACog/orion/README.md

 # Orion App.

-## This is an implementation for solar panels thesis author Iliana Giannaki.
+## This is an implementation for solar panels project.

 ### Description